silx-kit/silx-training/software_engineering/0_Introduction/index.rst

 While we agree on the "*why ?*" basic software engineering practice is important, it does not address the "*how do I do ?*" question.

-We have tried to summarize all the needed information into a 1 day tutorial which we hope, will save you a lot of time in your future:
+We have tried to summarize all the needed information into a tutorial which we hope, will save you a lot of time in your future:

 #.
 Structure your project